 Business credit reports have a few key differences.
 Personal credit scores range from 0 to 1000; a business credit profile will typically have a score of 0 to 100.

 Business credit scores differ by the value of the number assigned.
-Typically, business credit scores range on a scale from 0 to 100, with 0 to 10 a business failure score.
+Typically, these scores range on a scale from 0 to 100, with 0 to 10 a business failure score.
 The FICO SBSS score will be a number from 0 to 300.

 Dun & Bradstreet assigns a Paydex rating from 0-100.
 When a business pays bills on time or early, the business credit history would be 80 points and higher.
 If a business pays 60 days or more late, the rating would be from 0-49.